yatt-ai/yattie/README.md

 ## About

-**BETA** - _Pinata is just getting started - please report any and all bugs you find.
+**BETA** - _Piñata is just getting started - please report any and all bugs you find.
 Likewise, contributions to the code to fix issues are always appreciated!_

-Pinata exists to help make tester's lives easier.
+Piñata exists to help make tester's lives easier.
 Ideally, it should remove friction from the exploratory process - everywhere from gathering evidence to submitting reports.

 Our view is that testing is an art as varied and complex as those who undertake it.
 So our goal is to create a flexible, extensible toolset to raise the bar for what each member of the testing community can accomplish.